Climate refugees

 These proposals are important for achieving climate justice and equality between people from different backgrounds, providing security and appropriate living conditions.
 It is also important to keep in mind the cooperation that includes the voices of all those who are being affected by climate change because climate change is affecting people differently across the globe.
 Therefore it is essential to discuss the needs of each country in terms of climate change and to ensure climate justice.
 That being the case, it's necessary to analyze the connection between climate justice and human rights.

 This article is a part of the project “Youth for Climate change!” which is implemented by Global Citizens‘ Academy (Lithuania) together with “Stebėk teises” (Lithuania), Peace Action (Estonia), Crossing Borders (Denmark).
-This publication has been produced with financial support from the Nordic Council of Ministers.
-The content of this publication is the sole responsibility of the coordinators of this project and does not necessarily reflect the views or policies of the Nordic Council of Ministers.
+This publication has been produced with financial support from the Nordic Council of Ministers Office in Lithuania.
+The content of this publication is the sole responsibility of the coordinators of this project and does not necessarily reflect the views or policies of the Nordic Council of Ministers in Lithuania.

 References: